-ADHD Life Coaches understand how ADHD impacts behaviors, experiences, and common emotions of the ADHD brain so the person living with an ADHD diagnosis can thrive BECAUSE of this uniqueness.
+ADHD Life Coaches understand how ADHD impacts behaviors, experiences, and shared emotions of the ADHD brain, so the person with an ADHD diagnosis can thrive BECAUSE of this uniqueness.

 A Life Coach typically does not.
 This does not mean that they are not great at coaching.
-It means that for a person living with an ADHD diagnosis, their life has unique twists and turns that are often misunderstood and require specialized training.
+Instead, it means that for a person with an ADHD diagnosis, their life has unique twists and turns that are often misunderstood and require specialized training.

 ADHD is a Lifelong Companion

 Ultimately, there is no cure for ADHD.
 It is a lifelong disorder that people are born with.
-Unless one receives a diagnosis, they often believe that something is “wrong” with their brain.
+Unless one receives a diagnosis, one often believes something is “wrong” with their brain.
 For adults who believe that they’ve “grown out” of their ADHD, they usually have moved into a life and career that actually works WITH their ADHD brain.